rayhog/aviator-jekyll-template/_api/getting_started.md

 ---
-title: Getting Started with version 6 API
+title: Get Started
 position: 1.1
 parameters:
   - name:
     content:
 content_markdown: >-
-  ** Welcome to our API documentation.**
+  ## Welcome to our API documentation
   ![API Image](/images/node_table.png){:class="img-responsive"} <br>

-## This API document is designed for those interested in developing for our
+### This API document is designed for those interested in developing for our
-## platform.
+### platform.
 This API is still under development and is a work in progress

 ![My logo](logo.png "my image")

 ```javascript
 function fancyAlert(arg) {